 In this unit, students write several opinion letters, in an attempt to convince both Keena and a new second grader to take their advice.
 Students will start by brainstorming their opinions and developing strong details that support those opinions.
-They will then decide which of their details best support their opinion, ordering them from most important to least important.
+They will then decide which of their details best supports their opinion, ordering them from most important to least important.
 As students learn to evaluate evidence, they will be better able to connect their opinion and reasons.

 Literary terms, text-based vocabulary, idioms and word parts to be taught with the text

 To see all the vocabulary for Unit 5, view our 2nd Grade Vocabulary Glossary.